shsagir/play-area-sync/docs/pro-stack.md

 You'll need some efforts from your side to have uploads working (again).

 We provide an additional Component to store uploads, static assets and any kind of runtime data offshore.
 It's called [Object Storage](/object-storage) and comes with some more benefits.
-It's mostly compatible to AWS S3 and therefore, so you'll find easy to integrate it to your CMS and framework.
+It's mostly compatible to AWS S3, so you'll find easy to integrate it to your CMS and framework.
 File-system abstraction is the key.
 Please see our [Object Storage article](/object-storage) for more.

 ## Only Git, no SSH/SFTP